 Just as packing a warmer jacket is important, so is a stocking hat.
 Whether you will be needing it for your entire adventure or just packing it in case of colder weather, a warm hat is essential.

-There are a variety of styles available ranging from beanie style to stocking hats with brims.
 Just make sure you don’t buy something too heavy and make sure it still has moisture-wicking capabilities or you will get too warm and end up taking it off when you need it.

 Buff headwear is a great alternative to bringing a sunhat.
 The Buff has many functions.
 You can wear it as a bandana, ponytail holder, sun guard, scarf, hat, or neck gaiter.

 They come in many solid colors as well as fun designs and are made of 100% polyester microfiber.
 They are durable, soft, wind-resistant, breathable and moisture-wicking.
 Buff headwear is Seam-Free so you won’t have any irritation from seams.

 Even if you are heading into a colder climate for hiking, you can still buy a Buff headwear as they even make some out of Merino Wool.

 The last thing you want is to be on some amazing hike, then spot wildlife, just to realize you didn’t pack your binoculars.
 Pick a pair based on what you want to carry.

 There are a variety of full size and palm-size binoculars to choose from.
 Get a pair that are also great in rainy weather conditions and that are rated for long-distance animal viewings.

 Many times in the mountains, for example, you may be hiking a peak only to look down in the valley and see a herd of sheep or elk.

 A simple first aid kit is a great addition to anyone’s hiking packing list.
 Pack just a few essentials for the day or maybe even an extensive one for a multi-day adventure.